Fail2ban: Store banned IP addresses in SQL database

 cd /tmp

-wget https://github.com/iredmail/iRedMail/raw/1.3/samples/fail2ban/sql/fail2ban.pgsql
+wget https://github.com/iredmail/iRedMail/raw/master/samples/fail2ban/sql/fail2ban.pgsql

 su - postgres